Transience (short story)

 "Transience" is a science fiction short story by English writer Arthur C. Clarke, first published in 1949 in the magazine Startling Stories.
 It was later collected in The Other Side of the Sky and The Nine Billion Names of God.

 Summary

 The story is told through scenes of three children playing on the same beach on Earth, but across vast gulfs of time.

 Development

 Clarke wrote that the story was inspired by one of A. E. Housman's poems as well as his childhood memories.

 Release

 "Transience" was first published in the July 1949 issue of Startling Stories.
 The Beechhurst Press later published in the anthology volume Looking Forward in 1953.
-The story was also published in collections of some of Clark's work such as 1958's The Other Side of the Sky and 1961's From the Ocean, from the Stars.
+The story was also published in collections of some of Clarke's work such as 1958's The Other Side of the Sky and 1961's From the Ocean, from the Stars.
 In 2001 the University of Western Australia Press published "Transience" in the anthology Earth is But a Star: Excursions Through Science Fiction to the Far Future.

 "Transience" has been translated into four languages, Dutch, French, German, and Serbian.